 Where To Go After Kong Lor?

 You can also choose to continue traveling directly onto Pakse by heading to the bus station in Thakhek.
-On arrival, there are a couple of afternoon bus departures which will get you into Pakse around 8pm.
+On arrival, there are a couple of afternoon bus departures that will get you into Pakse around 8 p.m.

 How I Book Cheap Transport In Laos: 12Go Asia